-- command abbr general form of command ALLCHANGE A ALLCHANGE +n /stringl/string2/ Changes every occurrence of stringl in a line to string2.
-Starts at current line for +n lines.
-APPEND AP APPEND + n /string/ Inserts the string enclosed in any delimiters at the end of the line.
-Starts at current line for + n lines.
-BACK ВА BACK +n Move line pointer back to its position before the last command plus or minus n lines.
-BACK does not affect REPEATing. воттом В BOTTOM Moves line pointer to last line in file.
-CHANGE С CHANGE + n /stringl/string2/ Changes the first occurrence of stringl in a line to string2.
-Starts at current line for + n lines.
-CONCAT СО CONCAT CONCAT - Concatenates the current line and the next line in either direction.
-DELETE DEL DELETE +n DELETE +/string/ Deletes +n lines starting at current line. or Deletes lines up to (but excluding) line command abbr general form of command MNT-6/ed5 2Apr79 containing the string.
-Starts at cur rent line.
-DINSERT DIN DINSERT +n DINSERT +/string/ Behaves as with Delete, but moves bac line before the deletion and places into input state to accept further da the Editor DISPLAY DIS DISPLAY +n DISPLAY +/string/ Used to display data upon display Same as PRINT except that Editor wai bottom of a page is reached and screen and starts a new page when Type ^Q <xon> to continue displaying.</xon> ts when the erases the signalled.
-EXECUTE Е EXECUTE filespec Saves the current file as files executes the last COMPILE/LOAD command. spec, then D/EXEC/DEBUG FILE F FILE filespec Saves the file and returns contrantor. ol to the GET G GET filespec Inserts file into the incore file. takes place after the current line.
-Insertion Н Н H Lists the commands and switches explanation. with no HELP HE HELP Types a full help text.
-INSERT I INSERT line INSERT Inserts one or more lines.
-Inser place after the current line. rtion takes JOBBALANCE JOBB JOBBALANCE Types out the current job cost balance ce.
-JOBTIME JOBT JOBTIME Types out the total CPU time since lo ogin.
-LABEL LA LABEL +label+n Searches for a label (the label must column 1) up or down the file plus number of lines.
-No delimiters are LABEL command. s or minus a command abbr general form of command MNT-6/ed5 2Apr79 LINE LI LINE n Locates the line number n and moves the pointer to that line.
+Types out the total CPU time since login.

+LABEL LA LABEL +label+n

+Searches for a label (the label must start in column 1) up or down the file plus or minus a number of lines.
+No delimiters are used in the LABEL command.

+command abbr general form of command MNT-6/ed6 16Mar82 LINE LI LINE n Locates the line number n and moves the pointer to that line.
 If no argument is given, the current line number and length including <cr><lf> will be typed out.</lf></cr> LOCATE L LOCATE +n /string/ Locates the line containing the nth occurrence of the string.
 Search begins at the next line, up or down the file.
 MACRO M MACRO filespec Create a file of commands or any text without disturbing the current file.
 NEXT N NEXT +n Moves the line pointer down +n lines.
-OPRINT 0 OPRINT +n Types out +n lines starting at current line, in octal format.
+OPRINT 0 OPRINT + n Types out + n lines starting at current line, in octal format.
 PERFORM PER PERFORM n filespec Perform the commands from the specified file n times.
-PREPEND PRE PREPEND +n /string/ Inserts the string enclosed in any delimiters at the start of the line.
-Starts on current line for +n lines.
+PREPEND PRE PREPEND + n /string/ Inserts the string enclosed in any delimiters at the start of the line.
+Starts on current line for + n lines.
 PRINT P PRINT +n PRINT +/string/ Types out +n lines starting at current line. or Types out all lines up to (and including) the line containing the string.
 PUT PUT PUT +n filespec PUT +/string/ filespec Puts all lines up to (but excluding) line containing string, into a file.
 Starts at current line.
-PUTDEL PUTD PUTDEL +n filespec PUTDEL +/string/ filespec Same as PUT except that it deletes the corresponding section from the incore file.
+PUTDEL PUTD PUTDEL + n filespec PUTDEL + /string/ filespec Same as PUT except that it deletes the corresponding section from the incore file.
 QUIT Q QUIT Returns control to the monitor without keeping the current file.
 Closes the log file.

-command abbr general form of command MNT-6/ed5 2Apr79 REPEAT REPE REPEAT n Repeat the last command line n times (REPEAT is not repeatable).
+command abbr general form of command MNT-6/ed6 16Mar82 REPEA'T RR REPEAT n Repeat the last command line n times (REPEAT is not repeatable).
 REPLACE R REPLACE line Replaces current line with the one typed in.
-RUN RU RUN filespec Saves the current file as filespec, then runs the program specified in the last SET RUN command.
+RUN RU RUN filespec Saves the current file as filespec, then runs the program specified in the last SET RUN command or /RUN switch.
 SAVE SA SAVE filespec Saves the file without returning control to the monitor.
 Pointer remains at the current line.
 Closes and reopens the log file.
-SEARCH S SEARCH +n /string/ Searches for line containing string.
-Starts searching at next line for +n lines.
-SPLIT SP SPLIT +/string/ SPLIT +/n Split the line after the string or the n'th character placing the rest of the line as a new line after (before) the current line.
+SEARCH S SEARCH + n /string/ Searches for line containing string.
+Starts searching at next line for + n lines.
+SPLIT SP SPLIT +/string/ SPLIT +n Split the line after the string or the n'th character placing the rest of the line as a new line after (before) the current line.
 STATEMENT ST STATEMENT +label+n Searches for Fortran type statements (labels anywhere in the first 5 columns of the line with leading or trailing blanks) plus or minus n lines.
 No delimiters are required.
 TOP T TOP Moves pointer to dummy top line.
-TRANSLATE TR TRANSLATE +n Translates n lines from 026 to 029 characters.
-UP Ü UP +n Moves pointer up +n lines.
+TRANSLATE TR TRANSLATE +n Translates n lines from 025 to 029 characters.
+UP U UP + n Moves pointer up + n lines.